-Anyway, that’s how to write a comic script.
-You, of course, should figure out what works best for you, but that’s how I do it.
+Anyway, that’s how I write a comic script.
+Everyone has their own way, and you, of course, should figure out what works best for you, but that’s how I do it.
 Not better, not worse, just saves me a lot of micro-formatting when I should be concerned with the bigger issue.

 UPDATE, 4/10/18: These days I finish in a Word template I made for easier formatting, and/or go through Scrivener first, but I still often grind it out in Notepad like the above to lay down the story’s energy without getting lost in the technical details.
 Pages, panels, character names, on-page text: these are all given their own styles set as shortcut hotkeys for fast arrangement and faster edits.
 My favorite thing about is Word numbers the panels and pages automatically so moving them around is less of a hassle.
 I’ll post the Word template sooner or later for anybody who wants it.